hashsite/hashsite/README.md

 3. Access it on https://hashsite.github.io/hashsite/#infohash

 #### To do:
-- Make magnet links work.
-- Check infohash is a hexadecimal.
 - Add a log.
+- Check infohash is base16.
+- Support Base32 infohash
+- Create and host a live demo.
 - Add some CSS.
-- Create and host a live demo.
 - Enable dynamic websites using technologies such as blockchains, zeronet, namecoin, etc.